ge-flight-analytics/emspy/README.md

 # emsPy
 A Python Wrapper of EMS API.
 There is also a R wrapper for EMS API.
 If you are interest in the R version, please visit <https://github.com/ge-flight-analytics/Rems>.
 The goal of this project is provide a way to bring EMS data in Python environment via the EMS's RESTful API.
-The project is still in an early alpha stage, so it is not guaranteed to be working reliably, nor is it well documented.

-Dependencies:
-* numpy >= 1.11
-* pandas >= 0.18
-* future >= 0.16
-* networkx

-## v0.2.1 Changes
+## Branches

-* Packed as an installable package.
-* emsPy is now Python 3 compatible.
-* **Caution: this version is possibly buggy, especially in the installation and Python 3 usage.** I have not gone through many tests yet in Python 3.
+* New work is completed in the `master` branch of this repository and may contain breaking changes.
+Pull requests should be made to this branch.
+* Old stable functionality exists in the `v0.2.1` branch and should never change except for minor fixes.
+* Releases are publicly available on `PyPi` using semantic versioning.

 ## Installation

 Install from the package index:

 ```
 pip install emspy
 ```

 Alternatively, the package can be installed from the git repository or a zip package:

 1. Download or clone emsPy.
 If downloaded, unzip the compressed file.
 2. Go to the folder that you unzipped or git-cloned, where you can find `setup.py` file.
 3. At the folder, open the command prompt window and run `pip install .` For dev-mode, run `pip install -e .`